 Scott Van Pelt lost his beloved dog Otis and he said he hadn't known a pain like this and he doesn't know how to console his children.

 Losing a pet is one of the most painful experiences, equal to losing a family member for some people.
-ESPN’s Scott Van Pelt had to, unfortunately, live through it and was left devastated after losing his beloved dog, Otis.
+ESPN's Scott Van Pelt had to, live through it and was left devastated after losing his beloved dog, Otis.
 People who don't have pets sometimes deride others' deep love for their pets.
 When someone's dog has passed away, there's always someone who'll say "but, it's just a dog."
-It's hard to describe the pain of losing a pet, but ESPN’s Scott Van Pelt did his best and it has us all choked up.
-"Nothing has loved me like Otis did," said Van Pelt in his tribute to his dog Otis on "Sports Center.”
+It's hard to describe the pain of losing a pet, but ESPN's Scott Van Pelt did his best and it has us all choked up.
+"Nothing has loved me as Otis did," said Van Pelt in his tribute to his dog Otis on "Sports Center.”
 Van Pelt started off by admitting that he didn’t understand the pain that others went through after they lost a dog until he got Otis.
-“I’ve read countless moving tributes through the years about what your bonds meant and what made your dogs unique,” he said. ”I always felt badly for you, but I had no idea honestly and I wish I didn’t know now."
+“I’ve read countless moving tributes through the years about what your bonds meant and what made your dogs unique,” he said. ”I always felt bad for you, but I had no idea honestly and I wish I didn’t know now."

 He was the King of our home.— Scott Van Pelt (@notthefakeSVP) April 28, 2022